babylonlabs-io/core-ui/.changeset/README.md

 - Describes when to use a patch change, focusing on bug fixes and small improvements.
 ```

-3. Input Summary
+4. Input Summary
-4. Confirm changeset
+5. Confirm changeset
-5. Generated changeset is generated under .changeset dir
+6. Generated changeset is generated under .changeset dir
-6. Edit the file in .changeset for further details
+7. Edit the markdown file in .changeset for further details
-7. Commit change and push to Github
+8. Commit change and push to Github
-8. Github Actions will automatically create a new PR named `Version Packages`
+9. Github Actions will automatically create a new PR named `Version Packages`
-9. After reviewing, merge the `Version Packages` PR on Github, the package version is then updated and published to npm.
+10. After reviewing, merge the `Version Packages` PR on Github, the package version is then updated and published to npm.

 Notes:
 - The `Version Packages` is automatically updated with the latest changeset(s).